Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: A GLMM Model in glmmrBase

 \subsection{Covariance specification}

-We adapt and extend the random effects specification approach of the \proglang{R} package \pkg{lme4} \citep{lme4} and other packages, to allow for relatively complex structures through the specification of a covariance function.
+We adapt and extend the random effects specification approach of the popular \proglang{R} package \pkg{lme4} \citep{lme4} and other related packages, building on the flexible formula parsing and calculation described above, to allow for relatively complex structures through the specification of a covariance function (see Section \ref{sec:mcml} for a summary of related packages).
 A covariance function is specified as an additive formula made up of components with structure \code{(z|f(j))}.
 The left side of the vertical bar specifies the covariates in the model that have a random effects structure; using \code{(1|f(j))} specifies a `random intercept' model.
 The right side of the vertical bar specifies the covariance function \code{f} for that term using variable \code{j} named in the data.
 Multiple covariance functions on the right side of the vertical bar are multiplied together, i.e., \code{(1|f(j)*g(t))}.
-The currently implemented functions (as of version 0.3.1) are listed in Table~\ref{table:cov_fun}.
-We discuss use of compactly supported covariance functions in Section \ref{subsec:compact}.
+The currently implemented functions (as of version 0.6.1) are listed in Table~\ref{table:cov_fun}.